inancgumus/learngo/01-get-started/ubuntu-installation.md

 * These are very handy tools to ease the development (like goimports)

-* `go get` cannot be usable without installing a code versioning program like Git which we already have got it above.
+* `go get` cannot be used without installing a code versioning program like Git which we already have got it above.

 * This will create `~/go` directory and will download go tools into there.